Bloggify/github-calendar/README.md

    pull requests, issues opened, and commits made by <username>"`).
  - `proxy` (Function): A function that receives as argument an url (string) and should return the proxied url.
    The default is using [@izuzak](https://github.com/izuzak)'s [`urlreq`](https://github.com/izuzak/urlreq).
+ - `global_stats` (Boolean): If `false`, the global stats (total, longest and current streaks) will not be calculated and displayed.
+By default this is enabled.

 #### Return
 - **Promise** A promise returned by the `fetch()` call.